There are three types of groups: standard, generated, and custom.

 Groups are created for every possible response within each drop-down list; in addition, a group is created for every such question to include the users who have not selected any response.

 Custom groups are created by Administrators and Program Managers, and can be edited at any time.
-There are two ways to create custom groups:
+There are several ways to create custom groups: